Nutrition in Aging

 EVALUATION/EXPECTED OUTCOMES

-- Experience improvement in indicators of nutritional status.
+- Experience improvement in indicators of nutritional and hydration status

-- Continue to reassess patients who are malnourished or at risk for malnutrition.
+- Continue to reassess patients who are malnourished or dehydrated or at risk for malnutrition or dehydration

-- Ensure that all healthcare professionals who are directly involved in patient care should receive education and training on the importance of providing adequate nutrition.
+- Ensure that all healthcare professionals who are directly involved in patient care should receive education and training on the importance of providing adequate nutrition and hydration

-- Establish QA/QI measures surrounding nutritional management in aging patients.
+- Establish QA/QI measures surrounding nutritional and hydration management in aging patients.

-- Nutritional needs and indications for nutrition support
+- Nutritional and hydration needs and indications for nutrition and hydration support

 - Options for nutrition support (oral, enteral, and parenteral)